 We’ve talked about why you need a natural hair buddy before, and they are even more important when you’re aiming at a hair target.
 When it seems you’re not making progress or you need a push to get that washday done, you’re going to be thankful you chose a hair buddy to help you reach your hair goals.

 Sometimes, you need more than self-motivation or a friendly shove.
 You need to put the prize right in front of you.
 While this doesn’t mean you should obsess over your goal (more on this later), having your intended results set before you would give you extra motivation to keep going.
 This can be in inspiration boards on Pinterest or saved collections on Instagram of people with the kind of hair you’re working towards.
 Remember though, the aim is to be motivated, not to compare.

 Wouldn’t it be nice if we could tell our hair what to do and watch it do as it’s told?
 But that’s not how hair care works.
 If you want fuller or longer hair, or both by year’s end, only you can make it happen.
 So, start by creating an effective routine as already discussed, then execute that routine as best as you can.
 That way, you’d be amazed at how time would seemingly fly by and you’d get just the results you wanted – maybe even better.

 8. Don’t get sidetracked

-A lot of persons set a great, realistic goal and then start off well to achieve it but soon become sidetracked – become too busy with other things or lose motivation and interest completely – then, at the end of the duration, regret not being a little more focused.
+A lot of people set a great, realistic goal and then start off well to achieve it but soon become sidetracked – become too busy with other things or lose motivation and interest completely – then, at the end of the duration, regret not being a little more focused.
 Being flexible, having a simple routine, a hair buddy, and an extra inspiration source will help you keep your eyes on the finish line and not get sidetracked.